 Performance Impact on FireStick

-Users report that TVMob significantly impacts their FireStick’s overall performance.
-The app consumes excessive system resources, causing other applications to run slowly or crash unexpectedly.
+Many users reported that TVMob significantly affects their FireStick’s overall performance.
+The app uses a huge amount of system resources, which causes other applications to run slowly or crash unexpectedly.
 Some users describe their FireSticks becoming nearly unusable after installing TVMob.

-Memory usage issues plague the app, with many users needing to restart their FireSticks multiple times per viewing session to maintain basic functionality.
+The other concern is memory usage by the app, with many users needing to restart their FireSticks multiple times per viewing session to maintain basic functionality.
 These performance problems affect the entire device, not just TVMob itself.

 Content Availability Disappointments